net-zero-dri/net-zero-dri.github.io/events.md

 ### Open meetings (17th December 2021 or 10th January 2022)

-These meetings are open to anyone who wants to learn more about the project and what options are available for getting involved or being allocated funding.
+These meetings were open to anyone who wants to learn more about the project and what options are available for getting involved or being allocated funding.
 There are two dates to maximise options for attendance.
 [Further details here](/open-meetings/).
+Refer back to this page or subscribe to our mailing list for future meeting updates.